 This is the foundation course in a series of Project Lead The Way (PLTW.org) pre-engineering courses designed to introduce the students to the field of engineering and prepare the student to pursue a career in engineering.
 The major focus of the course is learning how to take an idea through a design process that will eventually be manufactured or produced.
 As you learn about various aspects of engineering and engineering design, such as how engineers communicate through drawing, you will apply what you learn through various activities, projects, and problems.
 You will use state of the art 3-D design software to help you design solutions to different design projects.
 Working in teams, you will learn about documenting your solutions, solving problems, and communicating your solutions to other students and members of the professional engineering community.
+This is a Distinguished Level course (beginning with the graduating class of 2023()).

-556201 Engineering Science (PLTW) (formerly POE)
+556201 Engineering Science (PLTW)